fametoys/motordriver/README.md

-Hello Fame Toys (R) fans!
+Hello Fame Toys® fans!

-In this GitHub website here, you can download the sample code file to your Raspberry Pi.
+In this GitHub website, you can download the sample code file "MotorDriver.py" to your Raspberry Pi.

-Are you ready to play with your Fame Toys (R) model kit now?
+Are you ready to play with your Fame Toys® model kit now?

 First, you can find useful videos at www.fame.toys/master/pi/ webpage.
 Watch these videos to complete each steps for playing with your model.
+Place the motor shield on your Raspberry Pi, put them in your model, and connect the battery to turn it on!
-When you watch these videos and get your Raspberry Pi ready to play, you can copy this sample code file to your Raspberry Pi.
+When you watch the videos and get your Raspberry Pi ready to play, you can download this sample code file to your Raspberry Pi desktop.
-Also make your model ready by placing the motor shield on your Raspberry Pi and connect the battery to turn it on!
+Enjoy!

 License